-The Board recognises that few shareholders are able to travel to Jersey to attend the AGM so a shareholder event will be held in London on Thursday 15 December 2016 to give shareholders the chance to meet the Chairman and to view a presentation from the Fund Manager.
+The Board recognises that few shareholders are able to travel to Jersey to attend the AGM so a shareholder event will be held in London on Thursday 14 December 2017 to give shareholders the chance to meet the Chairman and to receive a presentation from the Fund Manager.
 Full details are set out on page 22.
-The shareholder event will be live streamed so that shareholders who are unable to attend in person can view the meeting online at www.henderson.com/trustslive.
+The shareholder event will be live streamed so that shareholders who are unable to attend in person can view the meeting online at www.janushenderson.com/trustslive.